codehsbooks/introcs/Basic-Data-Structures/intro-to-sets.md

 #### Properties of sets

 As stated above, the elements in a set do not follow a certain order.
-Instead, all that matters is whether the element is in the set or not.
+Additionally, sets do not contain duplicates, which means that an element can only show up once in a set.
+All that matters is whether the element is in the set or not.
 Using the above example,

 #### Creating a new set